DFE-Digital/get-into-teaching-app/app/views/content/returning-to-teaching.md

       icon: "icon-person"
 right_column:
   ctas:
-   - icon: icon-calendar
-     title: Returning from overseas?
+  - title: Returning from overseas
+    text: |
+      Are you a UK-trained teacher and UK citizen currently working abroad?
-     link_text: How to become a teacher in England
+    link_text: "Return to England to teach"
     link_target: "/international-returners"
+    icon: "icon-person"
+  - title: Get support on your next steps
+    link_text: "Attend an event"
+    link_target: "/events"
+    icon: "icon-calendar"
 ---

 Returning to teaching might be easier than you expect.